 She sent me short notes as she traveled the country and…I found time to keep her current on my less-than-exciting life.
 She stayed in-touch during my first pregnancy and promised to visit when the baby arrived and…she did.
 In fact, while she was at my house, she learned that the baby she and her husband, Bob Green, hoped to adopt, was now theirs.
 Even more exciting, two months later, she learned she’d become pregnant in Arkansas and in seven months, would have a child of her own.

 On several occasions, I attended Anita’s performances.
 She was a natural on the stage….regardless of what she sang.
 My only concern was how her husband managed her…controlled her…dominated her every moment.
-I sensed Anita was afraid of him but…he was her manager and she trusted him, hoping he had her best interest at heart.
+I sensed Anita was afraid of him but--he was her manager and she had to trust --and hope-- Bob had her best interest at heart.

-Looking back at the multiple times we were together, I realize that Bob and I hardly talked; we were never close.
+Looking back at the multiple times we were together, I realized Bob and I seldom- talked; we were never close.
 Frankly, I don’t believe Bob was close to anyone, even Anita.

 Anita was making great money.
 She had lucrative contracts with Coca Cola and with the Florida Orange Juice Growers.
 She was making hit recordings, award-winning commercials, and appearing on TV Shows, regularly.
 Most impressive were her yearly trips, entertaining the troops, with Bob Hope.
-But, Anita always found time to sing at Baptist Conventions, to speak and sing at many churches--religious gatherings, and, most of all, share her love for God.
+But, Anita found time to sing at Baptist Conventions and speak at many churches and religious gatherings.
+Most of all, Anita never wavered in sharing her love for God.

 I’ll always believe Anita’s husband, Bob, encouraged her sudden venture into activism.
 As a former DJ, Bob thought Anita's involvement with controversy could lead her into politics, maybe catapult her into much-more-lucrative-places.
-I'm sure he was thinking of the money.
+No doubt, Bob was thinking about the money.

-I’ll almost certain Bob arranged the pie-in-the-face delivered to Anita when she was speaking before an audience on live TV.
-Rather than making Anita look like the victim of a mob mentality-- a fragile figure that needed sympathy, Anita’s crusade against gays actually made her look foolish and more like a Bully.
+And, I'm almost- certain Bob arranged the pie-in-the-face that Anita received when she was speaking to the Media on live TV.
+Rather than making Anita look like the victim of mob mentality--- a fragile figure that needed sympathy-- Anita’s crusade against gays actually made her look foolish and much-like a Bully.

 Nothing got better for Anita or her career.
-After losing most everything then divorcing, she moved to Selma, Alabama, and opened a dress shop.
-Too soon she lost what she thought was a promising romance and then lost the dress shop.
+After losing most everything, then divorcing Bob, Anita moved to Selma, Alabama, and opened a dress shop.
+Too soon-- she lost what she thought was a promising romance and then-- lost the dress shop.
 Like so many single women with children, Anita needed money and a job.

-From that day until today, the homosexual community has made it their lifelong mission to STOP ANITA.
-Wherever she lived… wherever she tried to work, perform…. gays were there to STOP her.
+From that day until now, the homosexual community has made it their lifelong mission to STOP ANITA.
+Wherever she lived--wherever she tried to perform-- gays were always there to STOP her.

-Homosexuals...worldwide....stayed united to stop Anita at every turn.
-GAYS WERE RELENTLESS IN THEIR GOAL TO STOP ANITA.
-The crusade against Anita continues, even today.
+Homosexuals--worldwide--have stayed united to stop Anita at every turn.
+GAYS STAY "RELENTLESS" IN THEIR GOAL TO STOP ANITA.
+Even today, The crusade against Anita continues---

 Not long ago, Bob Green, Anita’s ex-husband, died in Florida.
-He died alone, on the streets, almost penniless, and without friends.
+He died alone--on the street in front of his former house with Anita--penniless and without family or friends.
 I don’t know if he had a relationship with his four children.
 I only know that Anita had nothing left to say once the divorce was final.